HHS/pillbox-data-process/scripts/README.md

 ## Pillbox Data Process

+The Pillbox data process uses a series of Python and Shell scripts to download, unzip, and parse the XML data provided by DailyMed.
 The process is broken into three phases:

 1. Download (`download.sh`) and unzip (`unzip.sh`)
 2. Process XML (`master.py`, `xpath.py`, `rxnorm.py`, `error.py`, `makecsv.py`)